-- Objects lodged underneath the seat - Objects between the seat cushion and the center console (if equipped) - Objects hanging off the seat back - Objects stowed in the seatback map pocket (if equipped) - Objects placed on the occupant's lap - Cargo interference with the seat - Other passengers pushing or pulling on the seat - Rear passenger feet and knees resting or pushing on the seat proper airbag Status.
+- Objects lodged underneath the seat - Objects between the seat cushion and the center console (if equipped) - Objects hanging off the seat back - Objects stowed in the seatback map pocket (if equipped) - Objects placed on the occupant's lap - Cargo interference with the seat - Other passengers pushing or pulling on the seat - Rear passenger feet and knees resting or pushing on the seat - Check to see if the clear objects by pass seat warning is displaying in the message center.
+Refer to message center in the Driver controls chapter.